 Night Owl Tips: Some bowling allies, such as Jewel City Bowl, will allow you to make reservations and even order food online days in advance.

 Go For A Hike

-Night Owl Tips: No need to worry about hiking with little ones; these hikes are designed for everyone in the family (well, almost everyone, as you’ll have to leave Fido at home).
+Night Owl Tips: No need to worry about hiking with little ones; these hikes are designed for everyone in the family except the four-legged members.
+Sorry, no dogs allowed.
 Choose the “short/youth” hike option with lots of stops or for more savvy hikers, choose the medium and long options.

 12601 Mulholland Dr.

 photo: Vineland via Yelp

 Vineland Drive-in is proof that drive-in theaters not only still exist but are fun to boot!
 Pack up dinner or snacks (or opt to visit the concession stand), adjust your car stereo and let your kids see how movies were watched in the good old days.

 Night Owl Tips: Vineland Drive-In is known for their double features—two movies in one night?!
 A cinema loving kid’s dream come true.